Skip to content

 Heat Pump Price Strategy Configuration

-In order to set the bidding strategy, the order_updater_parameters should be set by assigning the HeatPumpOrderUpdaterParameters data class and its parameters to it:
+In order to configure the heat pump bid pricing, the order_updater_parameters should be set by assigning the HeatPumpOrderUpdaterParameters data class and its parameters to it:

 from gsy_e.models.strategy.heat_pump import HeatPumpOrderUpdaterParameters